Gynko/nasa-node/README.md

 30. Using external APIs: running search queries on spaceX
 31. APIs: pagination
 32. APIs: minimizing api load
-33. Managing secrets: .env
+33. Managing secrets: .env file

-# 2. Overview of main sections
+# 2. 🌍 Overview of main sections

 The app is implementing a Model View Controller pattern, with high separation of concern.
 We have: